Source: KAL’s cartoon in the Economist—March 31, 2022. Visit Kaltoons official site.

 THE RAREST OF TREATS!

 TOK can get a lot done in its designated 100 hours.
 Think of coming to TOK class as a rare treat.
-It is an opportunity for a cohort of energetic high schoolers to bond together and reflect, individually and collectively, on “the nature of knowledge, and on how we know what we claim to know.”
+It is an opportunity to facilitate a cohort of energetic high schoolers to bond together and reflect, individually and collectively, on “the nature of knowledge, and on how we know what we claim to know.”
 It can be discombobulating for them at first, but what other class for 17-year-olds is “composed almost entirely of questions?”

 In this digital, machine learning, anthropic era there is an imperative to increase the critical mass of informed, globally-minded, young adult citizens who have the meta-cognitive tools to navigate complexity, noise and obfuscation.
 We want students to learn to how to think for themselves, not confuse multiple perspective with outright relativism, and to care—really care—about the pursuit of Truth.